mindspore.ops.multinomial

 mindspore.ops.multinomial(input, num_samples, replacement=True, seed=None)[source]

-The polynomial distribution is a probability distribution that generalizes the binomial distribution formula to multiple states.
-In the polynomial distribution, each event has a fixed probability, and the sum of these probabilities is 1.
-The purpose of the mindspore.ops.multinomial interface is to perform num_samples sampling on the input input, and the output tensor is the index of the input tensor for each sampling.
+The purpose of this interface is to perform num_samples sampling on the input input, and the output tensor is the index of the input tensor for each sampling.
 The values in input represent the probability of selecting the corresponding index for each sampling.

 Here is an extreme example for better understanding.
-Suppose we have an input probability tensor with values Tensor([90 / 100, 10 / 100, 0], mindspore.float32), which means we can sample three indices, namely index 0, index 1, and index 2, with probabilities of 90%, 10%, and 0%, respectively.
+Suppose we have an input probability tensor with values [90 / 100, 10 / 100, 0], which means we can sample three indices, namely index 0, index 1, and index 2, with probabilities of 90%, 10%, and 0%, respectively.
 We perform n samplings, and the resulting sequence is the calculation result of the polynomial distribution, with a length equal to the number of samplings.

 In case 2 of the sample code, we perform 10 replacement samplings (replacement is True).
 As expected, about 90% of the sampling results are index 0.